Saraswati: In Indonesia

-Japan

-The concept of Saraswati migrated from India, through China to Japan, where she appears as Benzaiten (弁財天).
-Worship of Benzaiten arrived in Japan during the 6th through 8th centuries.
-She is often depicted holding a biwa, a traditional Japanese lute musical instrument.
-She is enshrined on numerous locations throughout Japan such as the Kamakura's Zeniarai Benzaiten Ugafuku Shrine or Nagoya's Kawahara Shrine; the three biggest shrines in Japan in her honour are at the Enoshima Island in Sagami Bay, the Chikubu Island in Lake Biwa, and the Itsukushima Island in Seto Inland Sea.

-Cambodia
+Southeast Asia

-Saraswati was honoured with invocations among Hindus of Angkorian Cambodia, suggests a tenth-century and another eleventh-century inscription.
+Saraswati was honoured with invocations among the Hindus of Angkorian Cambodia.
 She and Brahma are referred to in Cambodian epigraphy from the 7th century onwards, and she is praised by Khmer poets for being the goddess of eloquence, writing, and music.
 More offerings were made to her than to her husband Brahma.
-She is also referred to as Vagisvari and Bharati in Yasovarman era Khmer literature.
+She is also referred to as Vagisvari and Bharati in the Khmer literature of the era of Yasovarman, Hindu king of the Khmer Empire.